Jessica Jones: Powers and abilities

-After coming into contact with experimental chemicals and spending some time in a coma, Jessica emerged with superhuman abilities.
+After coming into contact with experimental chemicals and spending some time in a coma, Jessica Jones emerged with superhuman abilities.
 She possesses superhuman strength and durability, as well as flight, and can block mind control.
-She is strong enough to lift at least 10 tons and has the capacity to pick up a two-ton police car with little effort.
+She is strong enough to lift 10 tons and has the capacity to pick up a two-ton police car with little effort.
 Her strength has allowed her to lift up a giant-sized Goliath by the nostrils and toss him a short distance, break Atlas's nose, and render her fellow superheroine Jessica Drew unconscious with a single punch to the face.
 She later withstood being punched by a human on Mutant-Growth Hormone, sustained only mild bruising and a bloody nose, and was able to recover in moments, after being shocked by Jessica Drew's venom blasts.
-Despite this resistance to harm, Jessica sustained severe injuries, including a damaged spine and neck, a detached retina, and a broken nose after being attacked by both the Vision and Iron Man.
+Despite this resistance to harm, Jones sustained severe injuries, including a damaged spine and neck, a detached retina, and a broken nose after being attacked by both the Vision and Iron Man.
 She is also able to heal faster and more effectively than normal rate.

-Jessica is also able to fly, and while she was able to fly quite well during her early years as a heroine, she has admitted that her flying ability degenerated while she was no longer an active hero.
+Jones is also able to fly, and while she was able to fly quite well during her early years as a heroine, she has admitted that her flying ability degenerated while she was no longer an active hero.
 She has since displayed improved flying ability after joining the New Avengers.

-After her ordeal at the hands of the Purple Man, Jessica was given a degree of psionic protection by Jean Grey of the X-Men.
-This psionic protection was sufficient to protect Jessica against a second attack by the Purple Man, though she had to "trigger" this resistance on her own.
+After her ordeal at the hands of the Purple Man, Jones was given a degree of psionic protection by Jean Grey of the X-Men.
+This psionic protection was sufficient to protect Jones against a second attack by the Purple Man, though she had to "trigger" this resistance on her own.

-In addition to her superhuman powers, Jessica is a skilled detective and investigative journalist.
+In addition to her superhuman powers, Jones is a skilled detective and investigative journalist.